 2. The funding period.
 2-3 academic years for master students; 3-4 academic years for doctoral students.
 The funding period is the length of study determined at the time of admission, including the period of professional study and Chinese language tuition.

-Applicants who choose Chinese as the language of instruction (for bachelor's degree, general advanced students, advanced students), should reach the "Chinese Proficiency Test" Level 3 (HSK3) at the time of application; applicants who choose Chinese as the language of instruction ( To study for a master’s or doctorate), the Chinese proficiency should reach Level 4 of the "Chinese Proficiency Test" (HSK4) when applying;
+Applicants who choose Chinese as the language of instruction (for bachelor's degree, general advanced students, advanced advanced students), should reach the "Chinese Proficiency Test" Level 3 (HSK3) at the time of application; applicants who choose Chinese as the language of instruction ( To study for a master’s or doctorate degree), the Chinese proficiency should reach Level 4 of the "Chinese Proficiency Test" (HSK4) at the time of application;

 Application acceptance agency.
 About Chinese universities.